metamn/beat/code/pages/clojure/clojure.md

 Clojure and ClojureScript is a new language pair (~10 years old vs ~25 for JavaScript) with a modern take on programming, by an author who created them, again, from desperation.

-    At some point I had my “I’m mad as hell and I’m not going to take this anymore!” moment, in my backyard, on my hammock. - A History of Clojure by Rich Hickey.
+> At some point I had my “I’m mad as hell and I’m not going to take this anymore!” moment, in my backyard, on my hammock. - A History of Clojure by Rich Hickey<sup id="footnote--8">[8](#footnotes--8)</sup>.

 With Clojure a new journey begins.
 As a refugee for programmers fed up with other impossible languages, this newfound gem I believe is strong enough to create a Design system for the modern era - built on Functional and Reactive Programming principles.